-Severance and Change of Control Arrangements
+Severance and Change in Control Arrangements

 We have entered into employment agreements with certain of our named executive officers.
-Each of these agreements provides the applicable named executive officer with certain severance benefits in connection with certain terminations of the executive's employment both before and after a change of control.
-The Compensation Committee believes that reasonable severance and change of control protections for those named executive officers strengthens our competitive compensation package by providing us with a recruitment and retention benefit, aligns the interests of the named executive officers with those of the stockholders and ensures continued dedication to the Company in change of control situations that may result in personal uncertainties.
+Each of these agreements provides the applicable named executive officer with certain severance benefits in connection with certain terminations of the executive's employment both before and after a change in control.
+During 2022, the Compensation Committee approved and adopted the Gevo, Inc. Change in Control Severance Plan (the "CIC Plan") for eligible employees of the Company.
+The participants in the CIC Plan include certain of the Company's executive officers that do not have employment agreements with the Company and certain other members of the Company's senior management.
+The CIC Plan provides the applicable participant with certain severance benefits in connection with a double-trigger change in control (i.e., termination of the executive's employment by the Company without Cause (as defined in the CIC Plan) or the executive's resignation from the Company for Good Reason (as defined in the CIC Plan) within 30 days prior to or 12 months following the Change in Control (as defined in the CIC Plan)).
+The Compensation Committee believes that reasonable severance and change in control protections for the named executive officers strengthens our competitive compensation package by providing us with a recruitment and retention benefit, aligns the interests of the named executive officers with those of the stockholders and ensures continued dedication to the Company in change in control situations that may result in personal uncertainties.